jbambrough/git-training/README.md

 ## Practical Git commands

-View the state of your code:
+View the state of your branch:

 ```
 git status